Briefing: The PESO Model

 Final thoughts

 To state the obvious, we need to distinguish means from ends.
-In this example, the purpose of the campaign is to get elected.
-So why wouldn’t you use all channels available to you?
+Media is quite literally the means we use rather than the end we seek (that’s usually some combination of awareness, attitude change and behaviour change).
 The choice of media follows this purpose and is dictated by our knowledge of the groups we are seeking to engage and persuade.
-Media quite literally is the means to the end (not an end in itself).

 So, you will inevitably be applying some variant of PESO media in your public relations.
 But this does not give you the whole picture.
 What’s the purpose of communicating?
 Who are you trying to persuade?
 How best to reach them to best effect and how will you know you’ve succeeded?